lilyball/textmate-bundles/Bundles/R Console (Rdaemon).tmbundle/Support/lib/help.markdown

 -    __Reset Output__

-      Some commands make usage of `sink()`.
+      Some internal commands make usage of `sink()`.
 In an exceptional case it could be necessary to reset the output path.
 In a few very rare exceptional cases one has to reset more than once.
+“Reset Output” will execute `sink(file=NULL)` until all redirects are reset.

 -    __Show Last Error Message__